tomergoldst/hoverview/README.md

 with another layout.
 Prefer to pass in a layout which is higher in the xml tree as this will give the hoverview more visible space.

-5. Use HoverViewManager to show the tip
+5. Use HoverViewManager to show the hoverview

 IMPORTANT: This must be called after the layout has been drawn You can override the 'onWindowFocusChanged()' of an Activity and show there, Start a delayed runnable from onStart() , React to user action or any other method that works for you